 You see I often refer to myself as a 'reluctant coffee snob'.
 I spent 16 years of my life in Australia which over that time established itself as one of the mecca's of third wave coffee.
 Or simply put, Australia roasts and makes great coffee.
 So whether I wanted it or not I was constantly provided with a great cup.
 This has made my taste buds definitely turn a bit snobby.
 Once I moved back to America I had to adjust a bit and decided to step up my at home coffee game.
 So here is my current coffee setup that is keeping my wife and I missing Australia that little bit less.
 It covers everything from the beans we use to the cup we pour the final brew into.
 I hope you find this helpful and feel free to reach out with any questions.

-CLICK HERE FOR A LIMITED TIME TO GET A FREE BAG OF COFFEE FROM TRADE
+CLICK HERE FOR A LIMITED TIME TO GET 30% OFF A BAG OF COFFEE FROM TRADE

 The Machine - Technivorm Moccamaster KBGT